farid-shaik/saltmine_shoppingCart-assignment/README.md

 # Shopping Cart Application

 A simple shopping cart application built with **Node.js** and **JavaScript**.
-It integrates with a Price API to fetch product prices dynamically and supports adding products, applying discounts, and calculating totals.
+It integrates with a Price API to fetch product prices dynamically and supports adding products, applying discounts, and calculating total price.

 ---